 Route Planning Software

 Many businesses apply business mapping software to their mobile work force.
 This is where things get really interesting.
-An independent sales representative could use MBO for basic sales planning.
+An independent sales representative could use Map Business Online for basic sales planning.
 She might use the tool to answer the question:

 • “Who am I going to call on next week in Cleveland, OH?”